 Hide

-Becoming an Accredited Independent Stalking Advocacy Caseworker
+Accredited Independent Stalking Advocacy Caseworker Training

 Why do we need ISACs?

 It is important that there are more ISACs across the UK as their specialist knowledge and advocacy is vital in keeping victims and their children safe.
-In the long term it will save both lives and money.

-What service will ISACs provide to Victims of Stalking?
+What service will ISACs provide to victims of stalking?

-• Trauma informed support to validate your experience
+• Trauma informed support

-• Advice and information so informed decisions can be made
+• Advice and information

 • Risk assessment and individualised safety planning